 I am lost for words.

-If this isn’t a perfect example of CLOSE & SUBSTANTIAL CONNECTION – then God help us all!
+If this isn’t a perfect example of CLOSE & SUBSTANTIAL CONNECTION – then WHAT IS?!

 This is one of auDA’s most basic roles.